Tips for Writing in North American Colleges: Revision

 Building Better Sentence & Paragraph Structure

-- Check to make sure that you have clearly written topic sentence.
+- Check to make sure that you have clearly written a topic sentence for each paragraph you write.
 Topic sentences typically appear towards the beginning of a paragraph.
-Topic sentences help you to organize your writing because they provide the controlling idea for the paragraph.
+Topic sentences help you organize your writing because they provide the controlling idea for the paragraph.

-When you are revising your document, you’ll want to make sure the other sentences, the supporting sentences, in your paragraphs are related to the topic sentence in some way.
+When you are revising your document, you need to make sure that other sentences, the supporting sentences, in your paragraphs are related to the topic sentence in some way.
 If they are not, you may want to consider moving them to a different paragraph, or changing your topic sentence.

 By stating the relation between paragraphs, you are guiding the reader—showing them why the paragraphs should appear in the way they do in your paper.
 This can help make the overall “flow” between paragraphs smoother.
 If you cannot explain why a certain paragraph should come before/after the other, you will want to consider putting that certain paragraph somewhere else, where you can better explain its connection to the paragraphs surrounding it.

 - Check for sentences that have too many shifts in ideas (they are likely to be long sentences).
-Sentences that are often called “overcomplicated” have one thing in common—they usually have too many ideas crammed in.
-See, or example, the sentence below:
+Sentences that are often called “overcomplicated” —they usually have too many ideas crammed in.
+See, for example, the sentence below:

 This sentence contains four different ideas—1.
 Disclaimer “Although…are immature”; 2.
 Statistics “teenagers took…deaths”; 3.
 Interpretation of statistics “they have disproportionally higher risks…”; 4.
 Argument “justifies…drivers.”